ARES Research Projects

 Area of Focus:

-A study of the genomic characteristics of colonizing intrasubject lineages of S. aureus, how they are impacted by antibiotic use, and which S. aureus evolutionary trajectories and genetic changes are associated with recurrent infections and/or with persistence of body colonization.
+the genomic characteristics of colonizing intrasubject lineages of S. aureus, how they are impacted by antibiotic use, and which S. aureus evolutionary trajectories and genetic changes are associated with recurrent infections and/or with persistence of body colonization.

 PI: Ebbing Lautenbach, MD, MPH, MSCE